 You probably know that beans deliver amazing health benefits.
 And nothing says comfort food better than a hot bowl of soup in the winter.
-Nuts.com sells decorative soup mixes including a variety of dried beans (high in fiber, protein, and magnesium).
+Bob’s Red Mill offers a four-pack of its 13 bean soup mix, which includes a variety of dried beans (high in fiber, protein, and magnesium).
 Simply add a few other ingredients, and dinner is done.
 Mason jars filled with colorful split peas, black-eyed peas, and kidney, black, pinto and white beans make attractive holiday food gifts.

 Creamy, decadent and packed with fiber, folate, healthy fats and B vitamins, avocados are practically a perfect food—unless they’re not yet ripe.
 Which is why you need to know the trick to ripening an avocado in under 10 minutes.
 Take a look at the Avocado of the Month Club: That would be my top pick for healthy holiday food gifts (are you reading this, beloved family?!).
 Farm fresh California avocados delivered to your door—what could be better than that?
 Spread mashed avocado on breakfast toast, sprinkle chunks onto a salad, or just eat the delicious flesh with a spoon.

 Stash Teas sold as loose tea leaves, K-cups, or in tea bags, allow your recipient to sit back and relax after the hectic holiday season.
-There’s a tea flavor for every mood.
+You could try their six-flavor assortment because, after all, there’s a tea flavor for every mood.
 Herbal, decaffeinated, black, green and more—with over 60 varieties, there is truly something for everyone.
 Some holiday-inspired flavors include Christmas in Paris and chocolate mint, perfect Christmas gift ideas.

-Growing up in Arizona, nothing says winter to me like fresh citrus—and this particular fruit is a citrus superstar.
-Hale Groves in Florida ships beautiful boxes of pink grapefruit, navel oranges, and honeybells.
-Honeybells are a cross between orange and tangerine, super sweet and bursting with vitamin C. Stick these beauties in stockings for a throw-back gift, or send a box to your relatives stuck in winter snow for a bright treat.
+Nothing says winter like fresh citrus—and this particular fruit is a citrus superstar.
+Golden State Fruit in California ships beautiful boxes of ruby red grapefruit, navel oranges, and mandarins.
+The easy-to-peel mandarins are super sweet and bursting with vitamin C. Stick these beauties in stockings for a throw-back gift, or send a box to your relatives stuck in winter snow for a bright treat.

 Growing herbs indoors works in any climate, providing cooking herbs at your fingertips.
 Individual herbs or an assortment of herbs in an Aerogarden are both top choices for healthy holiday gift ideas.
 Choose from small, medium or large units, all with self-watering systems.
 Keeping fresh herbs is easy with these storage tricks.